-USC Upstate alumni, Les Davis, graduated with a communications major and a minor in African American Studies.
+USC Upstate alumnus Les Davis, graduated with a communications major and a minor in African American Studies.
 “The classes I have taken have given me the drive to strive – the inspiration – to go on,” he says.
 Davis adds that the obstacles that African Americans had to endure and the successes they have realized despite all the odds against them, has been “uplifting” and inspirational to him personally.
 He studied Zora Neale Hurston, Langston Hughes, Marcus Garvey, W.E.B.
-Dubois and Claud McKay, citing them as individuals who made their mark on African American history, American history and on him personally.
+Dubois and Claude McKay, citing them as individuals who made their mark on African American history, American history and on him personally.

 Students are required to complete 18 hours, or a minimum of four required courses and two elective courses for the minor degree.

 Required courses (12 credits total):